Rep. Matt Gaets and Sen. JD Vance - June 13th, Hour 2

 Hi, Sean.

-Um, welcome to Florida.
+Welcome to Florida.

-I wanted to say that for sure, because I am from the great state of Florida, the paradise.
+I wanted to say that for sure because I am from the great state of Florida, the paradise.

-Uh Thank you.
+Thank you.

 Did you see Governor DeSantis last night?

-I I would I would volunteer.
+I would volunteer.

-I would get on my hands and knees and beg the people at In and Out Burger to move to Florida because I love In N Out Burger or and I love Crown Burger, and I wish that, you know, uh chicken salad chick, where in Florida do you live?
+I would get on my hands and knees and beg the people at In-N-Out Burger to move to Florida because I love In-N-Out Burger and I love Krownberger.

-Uh Jacksonville.
+Jacksonville.

-I mean, it I I love those places.
+I mean, I love those places.

 They're like my favorite places in the world.